chmouel/go-rest-api-test/README.md

 Go rest api tester
 ==================

-Simple HTTP rest api responder, which respondes according to rules.
+Simple HTTP rest api responder, responding whatever you like according to rules.
+Useful for integration tests.

+Used in https://github.com/tektoncd/catalog task testing!

 RULES
 =====